OWASP/ASVS/CONTRIBUTING.md

 #### Use tags to describe the change

 Projects leads will check and validate labels for changes.
-Please ask for a recommendation regarding the proper label in the issue tracker before submitting a PR.
+Please ask for a recommendation regarding the proper label in the issue tracker if you have any questions.

 These tags should all be relative to how the requirement appeared in the latest release (v4.0.3).